Part One. Berlin. September 1993

 “Don’t even ask,” he began, referring to the Quark, a white semi-solid substance like cream cheese, or yoghurt, or crème fraiche, “ comes in all sorts of flavours, most of them, true, being the same.
 I can’t get no answer as to what it is and believe me, I’ve asked, it just … is.
 Prost!
 Cheers!”

-They continued on foot past the Cathedral and the Zeughaus, the statue of Fredrik the Great on horseback and The Opera House, all down to The Gate.
+They continued on foot past the Cathedral and the Zeughaus, the statue of Fredrik the Great on horseback and the Opera House, all down to the Gate.

 Brandenburg Gate was one of the few sights known to the two back in London and it was impressive while still being a little anti-climatic.
 More interesting were the rows of souvenir sellers all of whom seemed to be of Indian origin, all carrying trays full of DDR items: watches, hats with the hammer and sickle insignia, belt buckles, also with the symbol, badges, stamps, coins, model Trabants, gas-masks, binoculars and similar items.

 Chris suggested they go for a drink and walked back towards Alex, passing the Russian embassy with a large bust of Lenin dumped unceremoniously on the front grass.
 They crossed the Friedrichstrasse intersection, Chris pointing the way towards Checkpoint Charlie, then on to a small beer garden just before the Opera.
 Chris went to get two beers and Richard sat and looked around.
-A few tables away sat a young, blonde girl, wearing only a yellow vest and denim shorts, writing post-cards and drinking a large beer.
-There was something very right about that image and he was going to smile at her when she looked up, but, unfortunately, she never did.
+A few tables away sat a young blonde girl, wearing only a yellow vest and denim shorts, writing postcards and drinking a large beer.
+There was something so very right about that image and he was going to smile at her when she looked up, but, unfortunately, she never did.

-Just after Chris returned and they were on their second gulp, there was a commotion from the main road.
+Just after Chris returned, and they were on their second gulp, there was a commotion from the main road.
 A man who appeared to be in his early fifties and wearing a white shirt, open to the chest, was marching along, screaming in German, trailed by his very embarrassed and much smaller wife, who desperately tried to calm and quiet him.
 It was all nonsense to Richard who was quite enjoying the scene, until the man began raising his arm in the Nazi salute and the word ‘Hitler’ could be clearly discerned, loudly and frequently.
 The wife used both hands to pull the arm down, but it was a losing battle, and the man carried on, marching away until the street sounds obliterated him.